xynerorias/Seed-Shortage/README.md

 A mod for Stardew Valley that removes the seeds from the shops.
 Instead, players should clean up the farm, go out in the forest and the mines in order to find some new varieties.<br/>

 It has a Content Pack that replaces the recipe of the Seed Maker to be available in the beginning.
-Ir requires some copper ore so the player should explore the mine when it's open to.
+It requires some copper ore so the player should explore the mine when it's open to.
 By that time, the first parsnip seeds should be grown and can be used to make some other seeds.<br/>
+There is another optional version of the Content Pack that makes the seed prices at JojaMart 10x more expensive.
+If this is used, players should disable JojaMart in the main mod config.

 **Requires the Better Mixed Seeds mod.**<br/>

 The mod also has an optional config file that changes the seed drop rate.
 It is highly recommended to use it for a balanced playthrough.
 It aims to add some RNG to the game, and make some seeds rare than others.
-It takes into account the original seed price, the vendor, the seasonal profit of each seeds, and the original seed purchase requirement (being in the second eyar for example).<br/>
+It takes into account the original seed price, the vendor, the seasonal profit of each seeds, and the original seed purchase requirement (being in the second year for example).<br/>
-If this is used, it is recommended to not touch the configs of Seed Shortage otherwise some seeds won't be available (e.g: Coffee Bean).
+If this is used, it is recommended to not touch the configs of Seed Shortage otherwise some seeds won't be available.

 **There are two versions available.
 Only choose one.**